Short Course: Fundamentals and Applications of Mass Spectrometry

 Instructor

 This introductory course will provide an overview of the fundamentals of Mass Spectrometry, including the history of Mass Spectrometry, terminology, data interpretation and sample handling.
 We will include a discussion on modes of operation (parent versus fragment ion analysis), components of a current MS system, and selected applications of Mass Spec as it applies to protein analysis in the biotechnology industry.
-A discussion on software (basic interpretation and operation) will be presented along with a hardware discussion (strengths for various applications).
-A limited discussion on small molecule analysis will be presented.
+Additionally, we will present a few selected case studies which highlight the role of mass spectrometry in solving “analytical mysteries.”

 13:00 – 16:30 | Applications of Mass Spectrometry to Characterize Protein Therapeutics